syncfusion-content/flutter-docs/Flutter/linear-gauge/axis.md

 ## Custom axis

-Linear gauge allows you to display a set of values along with a custom scale based on your business logic by using the [`onGenerateLabels`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/onGenerateLabels.html) and [`valueToFactorCallback`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/valueToFactorCallback.html) callbacks.
+Linear gauge allows you to display a set of values along with a custom axis based on your business logic by using the [`onGenerateLabels`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/onGenerateLabels.html) and [`valueToFactorCallback`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/valueToFactorCallback.html) callbacks.

 {% highlight dart %}